-- · Lung volume reduction surgery should be considered in selected patients with upper-lobe emphysema (Evidence A). - Bronchoscopic lung volume reduction interventions may be considered in selected patients with advanced emphysema (Evidence B). - In selected patients with a large bulla surgical bullectomy may be considered (Evidence C). - In patients with very severe COPD (progressive disease, BODE score of 7 to 10, and not candidate for lung volume reduction) lung transplantation may be considered for referral with at least one of the following: (1) history of hospitalization for exacerbation associated with acute hypercapnia (Pco2 >50 mm Hg); (2) pulmonary hypertension and/or cor pulmonale, despite oxygen therapy; or (3) FEV1 < 20% and either DLCO < 20% or homogenous distribution of emphysema (Evidence C).
+- Lung volume reduction surgery should be considered in selected patients with upper-lobe emphysema (Evidence A). - In selected patients with a large bulla surgical bullectomy may be considered (Evidence C). - In select patients with advanced emphysema, bronchoscopic interventions reduce end-expiratory lung volume and improve exercise tolerance, quality of life and lung function at 6-12 months following treatment.
+Endobronchial valves (Evidence A); Lung coils (Evidence B); Vapor ablation (Evidence B). - In patients with very severe COPD (progressive disease, BODE score of 7 to 10, and not candidate for lung volume reduction) lung transplantation may be considered for referral with at least one of the following: (1) history of hospitalization for exacerbation associated with acute hypercapnia (Pco2 >50 mm Hg); (2) pulmonary hypertension and/or cor pulmonale, despite oxygen therapy; or (3) FEV1 < 20% and either DLCO < 20% or homogenous distribution of emphysema (Evidence C).